 Did you know there are alternatives to paying mortgage insurances on a home loan?
 That’s right there are a handful of lenders that offer no PMI mortgage loans in today’s marketplace.

-there are new alternatives for first time home buyers to secure affordable housing without having to pay mortgage insurance monthly.
+There are new alternatives for first time home buyers to secure affordable housing without having to pay mortgage insurance monthly.

 Learn more about the new opportunities to get mortgage without PMI.
 If you want to not pay that extra $100 or $200 per month, there are options available in the 2024 home financing market to help you reach your goal.
 You need help learning about no PMI mortgage programs that may be available with your qualifications.
 Learn how to figure out how much the mortgage insurance payment would be.